sensei-zenabi/suoranta/README.md

 # suoranta
-A version controlled storage for my reaper synthwave projects
+A version controlled storage for my articles.